Elementary Education, M.A.T.

 - Passing Praxis CASE/Core exam scores must be sent to UAS.
 (Students taking the Praxis outside of Alaska must also have the scores sent to the Alaskan Department of Education & Early Development directly from Education Testing Services (ETS), using code 7027.)

-Applicants should consult with an advisor for individual program scheduling.
+- Applicants are directed to consult with the progam advisor for a program overview and individual program scheduling.

-Program assessment plans and student learning outcomes are posted at the Program Assessment website.
+Program assessment plans are posted on the Program Assessment website.

 Code | Title | Credits |